codewind-resources/rogue-cloud/docs/Developing-CodingNextSteps.md

 So, for example, if you are using Visual Studio Code, and you are looking for the ICreature class, hit CTRL-P, type ``ICreature.java``, and hit Enter.

-Likewise in Microclimate, hit CTRL-SHIFT-F, type ``ICreature``, and look for the .java file in the list (Command-Shift-F on Mac).
+Likewise in Microclimate, hit CTRL-P (Command-P on Mac), type ``ICreature``, and look for the .java file in the list.

 ### Javadocs for the Agent API classes